 What is a Debt Management Plan?

-A DMP (Debt Management Plan) is an informal agreement between you and your creditors.
-This agreement allows you to pay back what you owe over an agreed period of time – typially on a monthly basis.
+A DMP (Debt Management Plan) is a debt repayment strategy between you and your creditors.
+This agreement allows you to pay back what you owe over an agreed period – typically monthly.

 A DMP is managed by a DMP provider, who acts as a go-between for you and your creditor.
 This means you should no longer have to deal with being chased for payment, which can really help with the mental load of handling your finances.